seeess1/seeess1.github.io/index.md

 # What I've done

 Before data engineering and non-profit work but since I finished college in 2010, I've lived a few different lives.
-I taught English in China for a year, harvested vegetables on a farm in Vermont for a season, and then moved to NYC, where I've driven a delivery truck for an UWS bakery (the one with the very, very large cookies), taught tennis on the roof of a building in Chelsea, and worked for a pair of private investigators (it's not quite as sexy as it sounds but some of it actually *is* as sexy as it sounds).
+I taught English in China for a year, harvested vegetables on a farm in Vermont for a season, moved to NYC, drove a delivery truck for an UWS bakery (the one with the very, very large cookies), and worked for a pair of private investigators (it's not quite as sexy as it sounds but some of it actually *is* as sexy as it sounds).

 More on all of that [here](./past-life.md).